beetle-ringo/arduino/README.md

 Beetle Ringo
 ============

 Simple DIY robot named Beetle Ringo.
-Soon I'll make an instruction on Instructables.com.
+You can find the detailed instruction on Instructables.com.

 Take a look at the video: